71emj/compare/README.md

 # SwitchCase
 SwithcCase is a zero-dependency library that evaluates complex case matching; with features supporting evaluations made by passing expression string(s), value string(s), function(s) as "case(s)" as well as end-of-the-evaluation callback and individual match callbacks(optional).

-note on naming in the following doc: the naming of the library is still tbd.
+<strong>Note on naming in the following doc:</strong> the naming of the library is still tbd.
 The original library is named as SwitchCase, I later added a wrapper, Match, as an interface to minimalize footprint.
 Since this is still an early version of the library, I decided to keep the naming option open until it is ready to ship.

 ## Features
 * Basic name-value matching similar to switch.